ddev/ddev/docs/content/users/install/ddev-installation.md

     2. Install Docker Desktop.
 If you already have chocolatey, `choco install -y docker-desktop` or [download Docker Desktop from Docker](https://www.docker.com/products/docker-desktop/).
     3. Start Docker Desktop.
 You should now be able to do `docker ps` in PowerShell or Git Bash.

-    3. Run [this PowerShell script](https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_docker_desktop_wsl2.ps1) in an administrative PowerShell Window to complete DDEV WSL2 with Docker Desktop installation:
+    4. In `Docker Desktop -> Settings -> Resources -> WSL2 Integration` verify that Docker Desktop is integrated with your distro.
+    5. In an administrative PowerShell run [this PowerShell script](https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_docker_desktop_wsl2.ps1) by executing:

         ```powershell
         Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
         iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_docker_desktop_wsl2.ps1'))
         ```

-    That should have you all set up.
-From there, you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker working in it.
+    Now you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker Desktop integrated with it.

-    ### WSL2 Manual Installation
+    ### WSL2/Docker Desktop Manual Installation

     You can do all of the steps manually of course: